 In fact, this was a "healthy" situation until 2007, when the housing market seemed to slow down.
 This slowdown resulted in a crisis in the sub-prime mortgage market.
 Borrowers with weaker credit histories, lower household income, and relatively few assets could no longer pay back their outstanding loans.
 This resulted in a quick rise in foreclosures and bankruptcies; eventually triggering what is known as the Great Recession.

 One of the statistics published by the Federal Reserve is the Debt Service Ratio, or DSR.
 The household DSR is an estimate of monthly debt payments to disposable personal income.
 Payments included in this ratio consist of the estimated required payments on outstanding mortgage and consumer debt.

 The DSR is an indicator of the debt Americans are carrying relative to their disposable income.
 The higher the ratio, the larger the burden carried by the consumer.
 In the fourth quarter of 2007, this measure stood at 13.46, which was the highest ratio in the 27 year history of the indicator.
 This means that for every $100 of disposable income, nearly $14.00 is used just to make the household's mortgage and debt payments.
-As of the first quarter of 2016, the DSR was 10.02, which is a decrease of 24% from the 2007 high.
+As of the second quarter of 2020, the DSR was 8.69, which is a decrease of 34% from the 2007 high.

 For over 25 years, the amount of money borrowed was rising, but much of it was used to buy larger homes.
 The housing market itself helped support this increase.
 Home prices were appreciating, and helping to build consumer wealth.